nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 </div>

 ### Tutor Book
-This features aims to allows tutees to maintain and keep track of the list of tuition tutors.
+This feature allows tutees to maintain and keep track of the list of tuition tutors.

 ![Appointments Ui](images/ug-images/Appointments.png)

 Attributes / Parameters: